rong-hash/ECE448_MP/mp5/report.md

 ##### Modification

 The major modification made to the state is a new "recommended action" state, which is the recommended action evalutated by the state information from the game board.
 The state has four possible values, which correspond to four possible actions.
 The "recommended action" is evalutaed based on the position of the head and adjoining body segments, if any.
+Folloing the recommended actions, the snake will have less chance to die in an early stage.
 By adding the new state variable, the minimum points gained in the testing episodes is increased.
 The model is trained for 20000 episodes with following parameters.

 |$N_e$|$C$|$\gamma$|
 |--|--|--|